BhawickJain/mark-react-proj--favourite-places/README.md

 - a link to the rough location on google maps (or alternative) (URL)
 - some text explaining why you like the place

+**Regarding components**

 Create a React component to represent a `Place`.
 Parameterise it with props so that you can reuse the component for each of your favourite places.

+You are free to make other components (either for subcomponents of a Place, or for other elements of the page).

+**Regarding layout and styling**

+You can lay the page out and style it as you like.

 ### Exercise: Deploy to netlify